chrishinton89/Write-a-Data-Science-Blog-Post/README.md

 2) combined_gpxdata.csv

 ## Project Motivation
 I'm a keen runner.
-I use running as a main mode of exercise and i use it to focus and discipline myself.
-Despite not being athletic by any means, i enjoy the self-competative aspect to running and being able to always challenege my own performance and ability.
+It’s main mode of exercise and I use it to help focus myself.
+Despite not being athletic by any means, I enjoy the self-competitive aspect in being able to always challenge my own performance and ability.

-In this project i will evaluate the last two years performance and stability of heart rate mesurements from my apple watch during workouts.
-I will use this to determine firstly what patterns can be seen with relation to heart rate and elevation.
-Using this information i will decide if data modeling would be applicable or if there is too much variation between results.
+In this article I evaluate the performance and stability of heart rate measurements from an Apple watch during run workouts.
+I will use this to gain an insight as to whether any patterns can be seen with respect to heart rate and elevation.
+Using this information I will decide how accurate it would be to model and predict heart rate measurements to support and improve my performance training.

 ## Results

-Results can be found here...
+Blog Post Link -